super-lou/EXstat/README.md

 **EXstat** is a R package which provide an efficient and simple solution to aggregate and analyze the stationarity of time series.

-EXstat is highly customizable, but the **EXstat.CARD** extension provides a simpler solution for performing common hydroclimatic aggregations.
-See the  [EXstat.CARD documentation](#extraction-process-with-card) or the [EXstat.CARD package](https://github.com/louis-heraut/EXstat.CARD) for advance understanding.
+EXstat is highly customizable, but the **CARD** extension provides a simpler solution for performing common hydroclimatic aggregations.
+See the  [CARD documentation]() of the [CARD package](https://github.com/louis-heraut/CARD) for advance understanding.

 This project was carried out for National Research Institute for Agriculture, Food and the Environment (Institut National de Recherche pour l’Agriculture, l’Alimentation et l’Environnement, [INRAE](https://agriculture.gouv.fr/inrae-linstitut-national-de-recherche-pour-lagriculture-lalimentation-et-lenvironnement) in french) and is at the core of [MAKAHO](https://github.com/louis-heraut/MAKAHO) which won the [2024 Open Science Research Data Award](https://www.enseignementsup-recherche.gouv.fr/fr/remise-des-prix-science-ouverte-des-donnees-de-la-recherche-2024-98045) in the “Creating the Conditions for Reuse” category.